Wheest/wheest.github.io/_posts/2022-05-27-intel_dynamic_cpu_linux.md

 **Update 2024-02**

 Another factor that appears to influence the thermal profile of the machine is the Nvidia GPU.
-I had an issue that disabled the Nvidia drivers, and the average temparture over the next few days shot up significantly.
+I had an issue that disabled the Nvidia drivers, and the average temperature over the next few days shot up significantly.
 Downloading and installing the newest drivers again (from the [Nvidia website](correct), signing the kernel modules) reduced the temperature significantly.
 I hypothesise that without properly correct drivers the GPU is idling at high power draw, which heats up the whole board.